2022 Italian general election: Background

-Draghi government
+In January 2020, Italy became one of the countries worst affected by the COVID-19 pandemic.
+Conte's government was the first in the Western world to implement a national lockdown to stop the spread of the disease.
+Despite being widely approved by public opinion, the lockdown was also described as the largest suppression of constitutional rights in the history of the Italian Republic.
 In January 2021, Renzi's party Italia Viva withdrew its support for Conte's government, starting a government crisis.
 Although Conte was able to win confidence votes in Parliament in the subsequent days, he chose to resign due to failing to reach an absolute majority in the Senate.
 After negotiations to form a third Conte cabinet failed, Mario Draghi, the former president of the European Central Bank, became Prime Minister on 13 February at the head of a national unity government composed of independent technocrats and politicians from the League, M5S, PD, FI, IV, and LeU.
 Giorgia Meloni's Brothers of Italy (FdI) was the sole main party at the opposition.

 In March 2021, the PD's secretary Zingaretti resigned after growing tensions within the PD, with the party's minority accusing him for the management of the government crisis.
 Many prominent members of the party asked to former Prime Minister Enrico Letta to become the new leader; on 14 March, he was elected as the new secretary by the PD's national assembly.
 In August 2021, Conte was elected president of the M5S.
 In February 2022, a Naples' court ruled in favour of three M5S activists, suspending Conte's presidency.
 On 19 February, Conte appealed to the court's decision, on the grounds that he was not aware of the 2018 party statute, which provided for the exclusion from voting of those who had joined the M5S for less than six months, and the voting procedure was valid.
-In 2019, several M5S officials had criticized former leader Di Maio after the transparency of the Rousseau's platform, the online platform used by the party, was questioned earlier on in the year.